banner

 Quartz Valley Indian Community.
 2008.
 Comments on Draft Scott River Basin Agricultural Coho Salmon Incidental Take Permit.
 Submitted to CDFG, Region 1 by QVIR.
 ITP filed with CDFG.
 29 p.

-Download Final Shasta and Scott ITP DEIR’s (very large!
+Download Final Shasta and Scott ITP FEIR’s (very large!
 35 Mb)

 Final Scott River ITP Volume #1